 This infection is usually caused by one of two varieties of yeast pityrosporum orbiculare and pityrosporum ovale which actually make up part of the natural bacteria and flora located on your skin s surface.
-It is when certain environmental factors outside of or within the body affect these flora that the yeasts can change and become a pathogen known as malassezia furfur which causes a rash to occur, otherwise known as tinea versiclor.
+It is when certain environmental factors outside of or within the body affect this flora that the yeasts can change and become a pathogen known as Malassezia furfur which causes a rash to occur, otherwise known as tinea versicolor.
 There are many factors that can cause this conversion, including increased exposure to humidity and heat, taking oral contraceptives, receiving burns to the skin, pregnancy, Cushing s disease and having a suppressed immune system.

-Tinea versicolor can affect any age group, but is more common in teenagers or young adults because the sebaceous glands are very active during this time.
+Tinea versicolor can affect any age group but is more common in teenagers or young adults because the sebaceous glands are very active during this time.
 It is often diagnosed when there is a rash on the arms, hands, feet or torso.
 It causes a change in skin color to the affected areas because of the decreased occurrence of melanin production.

 In order to receive effective tinea versicolor treatment, you first need a diagnosis.
 There are several ways that it can be diagnosed, including: